Privilege Issues in Cross-Border Investigations Around the World

 In the context of an investigation, there may be benefits to providing government investigators with information compiled by counsel or even waiving privilege for certain documents to obtain cooperation credit.
 Alternatively, the content of privileged documents may be helpful to a party’s case, and it may therefore be beneficial to waive privilege over them.

-Before making such disclosures, however, a party needs to understand the potential risks of providing such information or waiving privilege.
+Before making these disclosures, however, a party needs to understand the potential risks of providing the information or waiving privilege.
 The risks will differ depending on the jurisdiction.
 Potential considerations include:

 - whether the investigatory authority can deploy the document or other information in open court, such that it loses its confidentiality, and therefore privilege, in a broader context;